How Do I Use Step Up for Students Scholarship Funds for Tutoring?

 Bottom line

 Step Up funds reach your tutor through a clean direct-pay flow on FES-UA and PEP.
 The keys are confirming the right scholarship type, picking an approved provider that supports direct EMA billing, and submitting invoices on time.
-Tutero is a fully approved Step Up provider with end-to-end EMA invoicing handled for you.
-Read about pricing or explore our tutoring service to start.
+Tutero is a fully approved Step Up provider with every lesson taught by a certified teacher and every invoice handled for you.
+Ready to start?
+Tell us about your child in 60 seconds and an education specialist will call you to set up your first scholarship-funded lesson.

 FAQ